A personalized tour is

 "Tinian native tour guide, Laila, describes daily life (and where to find the island's world famous hot peppers) to Marcia, Patricia, Linda and Del! who took a Tinian day trip from Saipan"

-(ask about our Tinian tours, as well as adventures on the remote, pristine island of Pagan!)
+"Ask me about a Tinian tour, as well as adventures on the remote, pristine island of Pagan!--Walt

 Read all of D's testimonial! (click once to expand)